wgilpin/auto-ontology/readme.md

 dc.evaluate_model('test-latent-all', sample_size=4000)
 ```

 `DeepLatentCluster` has many configuration options that can be supplied to the `config` param in dictionary form.
-For a comprehensive list, see the class init method, by common ones include:
+For a comprehensive list, see the class init method, but common ones include:

 * `train_size`: how many samples to include
 * `reconstr_weight`: weight applied to loss from the autoencoder reconstruction